lamars18/spacebar/README.md

-# NYTReact
+# SpaceBar

-NY Times React is a React-based rendition of the New York Times Article Search application.
-It involves creating React components, working with helper/util functions, and utilizing the React mounting lifecycle to query and display articles based on user searches.
-It uses use Node, Express and MongoDB so that users can save articles to read later.
+SpaceBar is a TBD

 **Problem it solves:** \
-NYTReact allows users to easily search for NY Times articles and save them to be read later. \
+SpaceBar allows users to TBD. \
 **How solved:** \
-The app queries for articles published by the NY Times and save them to a MongoDB datastore such that they can be earmarked for later reading. \
+The app TBD. \
 **Technical approach:** \
 The project leverages React to componentize and for optimal performance.
 Express is used to route requests and call methods to store to MongoDB.